Pmcg1/ProgDA_Assignment/README.md

 Github will not render .svg images unless the following is appended to the image address:
 > ?sanitize=true

-This has not been included in the notebook in order to ensure that it renders correctly when run locally.
-It is therefore recommended that the repository be run locally rather than relying on thr Github render.
+This has not been included with the svg image embedded in the notebook in order to ensure that it renders correctly when run locally.
+It is therefore recommended that the repository be run locally rather than relying on the Github render.